-Black tea, green tea, white tea... which has the most caffeine?
+Black tea, green tea, white tea, energy tea... which has the most caffeine?
 In this article, we'll cover the caffeine content of different tea types, comparing them to high caffeine teas too.

 Did you know that caffeine has more health benefits than just helping you feel energized?
 You can discover exactly how it works and the benefits it has for your body in this article too.

 Find out what type of tea has the highest caffeine content (and why that matters so much) below.
 For another in-depth breakdown of where tea ranks for caffeine content among other caffeinated beverages, check out High Caffeine Tea - Everything You Need to Know.

 The majority of teas that contain caffeine are from the Camellia sinensis plant.
 The Camellia sinensis leaves naturally contain caffeine and are processed to become black tea, white tea, green tea, oolong tea... and several other well-known tea types.

 The amount of caffeine per cup varies depending on the tea type and what part of the plant it was harvested from.
 The tips of the tea plant contain more caffeine than the larger leaves, for example.

 Besides the Camellia sinensis plant, there are a few other natural sources.
 Chocolate and coffee are the most well-known, but there are others.

 Yerba mate is a tea made from a South American plant.
 There's quite a high caffeine content in yerba mate!
 Here is how it stacks up against teas from the tea plant per cup (8oz).

 Yerba Mate - 85mg

 Matcha - 70mg